schlich/loomio_help/content/user_manual/getting_started/decision_tools/index.md

 Examples:

-* You're given $100 to spend on the business, how would you spend it?
+* You're given $100 to spend on the business; how would you spend it?

 See [dotmocracy.org](http://dotmocracy.org/) for more tips and resources about this voting method.